Catherine (video game): Plot

-In all of the game's endings, Trisha states in a closing narration that the purpose of Vincent's story, and the player's actions in directing his story, was to determine whether the player desired a life of comfort or a life of excitement.
+In all of the game's endings, Trisha states in a closing narration that the purpose of Vincent's story and the player's actions in directing his story was to determine whether the player desired a life of comfort or excitement.
 She explains that the tower was a metaphor for the journey to adulthood, and that "there is no right way to climb the tower."
-In a secret ending unlocked when the player clears the game's challenge stages, Trisha speaks directly to the player and reveals that she is Ishtar, with Astaroth having been one of her avatars.
+In a secret ending unlocked when the player clears the game's challenge stages, known as the "Babel," Trisha speaks directly to the player and reveals that she is Ishtar, with Astaroth having been one of her avatars.
 Tired of Dumuzid's infidelity, the events of Catherine were a test to find someone worthy of her love.
 She offers to make the player into a deity so that they can become her consort.